Pederasty in ancient Greece: Social aspects

-During the period of democracy in Athens, pederasty began to enjoy a lesser degree of popularity insofar as it was associated with aristocracy and outmoded thinking.
-Aristophanes' satirical description of the proclivities of Marathon veterans, penned nearly seventy years after the famous battle, suggests that jokes satirizing the old-fashioned brand of pederasty were well received by Athenian audiences, and most references to pederasty in his comedies are negative.
-Among elite men, having been an eromenos created a political liability, for such men could be easily accused of having prostituted themselves.
+There is a debate regarding the prevalence and acceptance of pederasty.
+Some scholars believes pederasty was common only among the aristocracy, and that such relationships were not widely practised by the common people (demos).
+One such scholar is Bruce Thornton, who argues that insults directed at pederastic males in the comedies of Aristophanes show the common people's dislike for the practice.
+According to Thomas K. Hubbard pederasty was not the norm, at least at Athens, and was highly problematized.
+Other scholars, such as Victoria Wohl, claims that in Athens, same-sex desire was part of the "sexual ideology of the democracy", shared by the elite and the demos, as exemplified by the tyrant-slayers Harmodius and Aristogeiton.

-In Crete, in order for the suitor to carry out the ritual abduction, the father had to approve him as worthy of the honor.
-Among the Athenians, as Socrates claims in Xenophon's Symposium, "Nothing [of what concerns the boy] is kept hidden from the father, by an ideal lover".
-To protect their sons from inappropriate attempts at seduction, fathers appointed slaves called pedagogues to watch over their sons.
+A 4th-century historian, Euphor, claims that in Crete, in order for the suitor to carry out the ritual abduction, the father had to approve him as worthy of the honor.
+Among the Athenians, to protect their sons from inappropriate attempts at seduction, fathers appointed slaves called pedagogues to watch over their sons.
 However, according to Aeschines, Athenian fathers would pray that their sons would be handsome and attractive, with the full knowledge that they would then attract the attention of men and "be the objects of fights because of erotic passions".

 The age range when boys entered into such relationships was consonant with that of Greek girls given in marriage, often to adult husbands many years their senior.
 Boys, however, usually had to be courted and were free to choose their mate, while marriages for girls were arranged for economic and political advantage at the discretion of father and suitor.
 Typically, after their relationship had ended and the young man had married, the older man and his protégé would remain on close terms throughout their life.
-However, it is important to note that not all pederastic relationships were sexual—many were simply forms of friendship and guidance.
+Not all pederastic relationships were sexual—many were simply forms of friendship and guidance.